zkrising/Tachi/docs/docs/codebase/infrastructure/oauth2.md

 In this scenario, we have two users, user A, who is making a service that integrates with Tachi, and user B, who wants to link integrate their service with their tachi profile.

 !!! info
-	In this example we will use `bokutachi.xyz` as the Tachi site name.
+	In this example we will use `boku.tachi.ac` as the Tachi site name.

 - An OAuth2 client is created by user A.